mavlink/c_uart_interface_example/README.md

 First you can connect via a Telemetry Radio on Telem 1 or 2, or via an FTDI on Telem 2 or Serial 4 (https://pixhawk.org/dev/wiring).
 Note: Serial 5's receive pin is occupied by a second NuttX shell and can't be used to receive data without reconfiguration.

 With this you'll be able to start a second port for communcation, and leave the USB port available for viewing prints in the NuttX shell.
-You'll use a different port in steps 2 and 3 above.

-On the off-board computer side, the port might now be ```/dev/ttyUSB0```

-On the Pixhawk side, here are the port mappings
+For steps 2 and 3 from the above tutorial, you'll use a different port.
+On the off-board computer side, the port might now be ```/dev/ttyUSB0```.
+On the Pixhawk side, here the port mappings are in the table below.

 | PX4 UART | NuttX UART |
 |----------|------------|